Giuseppe-Bianc/MinskN7/CONTRIBUTING.md

 ## Contact
 If you need further assistance or have any questions related to contributing, feel free to contact us at [your-email@example.com].

-We appreciate your interest in contributing to [Project Name]!
+We appreciate your interest in contributing to MinskN7!